SivyerLab/pystim/README.rst

 Documentation
 -------------

 Documentation is included in HTML format in the docs/html/ directory.
+A version is available on github pages `here <http://awctomlinson.github.io/StimulusProgram/>`_.
 Further documentation on Psychopy can be found on the psychopy `website <www.psychopy.org>`_.

 Quick Install